 Stretch Hose Behavior

-The tension versus strain behavior of these stretch hoses is very hard to know with certainty down due to the significant dependence on temperature, cycle rate, time in service, recent tension history and termination effects.
-Systematic testing to characterize all these effects is cost prohibitive, so instead we are left with scattered test data and the need to make some inference about what behaviors to expect for this design.
+The tension versus strain behavior of these stretch hoses is very difficult to know due to the significant dependence on temperature, cycle rate, time in service, recent tension history and termination effects.
+Systematic testing to characterize all these effects is possible, but cost prohibitive.
+Instead, we are left with scattered test data and the need to make some inference about what behaviors to expect for this design.

-Most testing and estimates that have been made were for specific length hoses, often of differing lengths which makes those results hard to relate to one another due to the effects of the terminations at each end where the hose transitions from its fully compliant behavior to a rigid flange termination over a distance of about 1.9m.
+Most testing and estimates have been for specific length hoses.
+Test results are rarely for the same hose lengths, which makes results hard to compare due to the effects of the terminations at each end.
+Terminations make modeling stretch hose behavior difficult because this is the region where the hose transitions from its fully compliant behavior to a rigid flange termination over a distance of about 1.9m.
 Even for the longest hoses made (30m), the termination region is a significant portion of the overall length, and for short test lengths, the terminations dominate the behavior.
-In 2011 cycle testing of a 4.5m test piece of hose of a design similar to what EOM Offshore is now producing was performed.
-As part of that testing the hose strain along the test piece was measured at various loading, allowing the effects of the termination to be characterized.
-These tests indicate that the strain in the hose transitions in a quadratic manner from zero at the ends to that of the fully compliant section at the end of the 1.9m termination section.
+In 2011, cycle testing was performed on a 4.5m test piece of hose of a design similar to what EOM Offshore is now producing.
+As part of that testing the hose strain along the test piece was measured at various loadings, allowing the effects of the termination to be characterized.
+These tests indicate that the strain in the hose transitions is a quadratic manner from zero at the ends to that of the fully compliant section at the end of the 1.9m termination section.
 From this result a relation between the strain of a finite length hose to the strain of the compliant sections alone can be determined.
 Appendix B shows this analysis and produces the simple relation between the strain of a manufactured length of hose and the compliant section as

 em = (1-4a/3L0) ec (1)